 Instead, it’s important to listen to them and make them feel understood.
 Limit how much TV they watch before bed, and be careful older members of the household don’t expose them to scary things.

-You can spend some quality time with them before bed and do something relaxing and positive such as reading, drawing or talking.
+Spend some quality time with them before bed and do something relaxing and positive such as reading, drawing or talking.
 Then you can ask if they want to be checked on after a few minutes or an hour.
-And if they feel they need a comforter, teddy, night light or blanket, then make sure they have it.
+And if they feel they need a comforter, teddy, night light or blanket, that’s probably better than ‘toughing it out’.

 Finally, one of the best ways to help them feel good about going to sleep is to ensure they have a calming and consistent bedtime routine.